Meet the Jade Vine

 While the timing and origins of our entrance into this violent world are completely out of our control, that’s just the beginning of our stories.
 Not the end.

-While we begin conceptualizing, feeling, and moving about in the world in certain ways as infants, toddlers, children, and young adults, we can get stuck or frozen in these ways, especially after a life changing event.
+While we begin conceptualizing, feeling, and moving about in the world in certain ways as infants, children, and young adults, we can get stuck or frozen in these ways, especially after a life changing event.
 Patterns that mean to protect us gradually close us up.
 But we are responsible to continue adapting to reality and to grow beyond our wounds, and we can.

 The jade vine blossoms’ message to me that I pass on to you is this: